-So we thought we’d put together this handy step by step guide on how to apply.
-We update this post regularly so you know it’s always up-to-date with the latest SEIS / EIS application rules from HMRC.
+So we put together this handy step by step guide on how to apply.
+We update this post regularly so you know it’s always up-to-date with the latest SEIS/EIS application rules from HMRC.

-If you are doing your SEIS & EIS Advance Assurance application on SeedLegals, and our team will ensure you have everything you need for a speedy acceptance.
+Do your SEIS/EIS Advance Assurance application on SeedLegals and our team will ensure you have everything you need for a speedy acceptance.